 Todt gives mandate for working group to study F1 sound fix 7 April, 2014 Jean Todt Formula 1 will push ahead with attempting to make the sport’s new V6 turbo engines louder, with the support of FIA President Jean Todt.
 Todt on Sunday revealed that the sound fix will begin shortly.
 A working group will be set up to ‘explore ways to improve the turbo noise’, according to the Telegraph correspondent Daniel Johnson.
 “Todt told reporters that possible solutions to the quieter sound will be tested after the race in Barcelona next month,” he added.
 In an interview with the British broadcaster Sky on Sunday, Chief Executive Bernie Ecclestone was told by former driver Martin Brundle that changing the sound would surely require a total engine “redesign”.
 But Ecclestone hit back: “The noise comes from where?
 “All the air exits, in the end, out of what we call the exhaust pipe.
 So they can maybe do something there to make it sound a lot better,” he ventured.
 But that doesn’t mean the teams are necessarily opposed to change, he added.
 “The fact that the cars aren’t a bit [noizier] just doesn’t matter,” Dennis told Brundle on the grid, as he defended the revolutionarily modern new rules, and hit back at the outspoken critics.
 “We can fix [the sound] easily, but what we should be focused on is what’s good for the generations to come.”
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.